 BeQuiet products truly live up to their company’s title.
 All of their coolers perform well and, you guessed it, are some of the quietest performers in the market.
 The Shadow Rock LP lives up to that reputation as it is a low-profile cooler with a generous 130W TDP and impresses us in the acoustics department.

 The cooler is paired with bequiet’s own 120mm fan which spins at 1500RPM.
 It uses 4 6mm copper heat pipes for effective heat distribution.
 Apart from that, the fan has an overall good looking aesthetic.
 The slight disadvantage is this design is the actual size.
-This is still a low-profile cooler by all intents and purposes but the aluminum fins hang over the DIMM slots on your motherboard.
+This is still a low-profile cooler by all intents and purposes but the aluminium fins hang over the DIMM slots on your motherboard.
 This might be a problem if you are using RAM sticks with larger heat spreaders so make sure there are no compatibility issues there.
 A plus point though is the easy installation.

 Once we get to the performance is when we really acknowledge that this is, in fact, an amazing low-profile cooler.
 It can handle most processors out there and the performing is on par with bigger air coolers.
 It can even handle some slight overclocking which is quite impressive.
 Mind you, we wouldn’t recommend using this for a higher core count processor and especially not if you’re overclocking (liquid AIOs should suffice you for that).